matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

                 "room_id": "!users:example.org",
                 "via": ["example.org"]
             }
-        ]
+        ],
+        "authorised_servers": ["example.org"]
     }
 }
 ```

 This means that a user must be a member of the `!mods:example.org` room or
 `!users:example.org` room in order to join without an invite<sup id="a2">[2](#f2)</sup>.
-Membership in a single room is enough.
+Membership in a single allowed room is enough.

 If the `allow` key is an empty list (or not a list at all), then no users are
 allowed to join without an invite.
 Each entry is expected to be an object with the